 Take a cooling tower motor which runs continuous, it will typically uses 16x its purchase value in energy annually.
 Based on 9.7 euro cents per kWhr.

 You may not be aware but Impedance imbalance is a big factor, a 3% imbalance leads to approximately 3% efficiency loss, but a 6% imbalance is closer to 8% loss.
-Most of the losses end up as heat decaying Motor Insulation, Terminations and Switchgear and if left without remedy propagate to a failure.
+Most of the losses end up as heat decaying Motor Insulation, Terminations and Switch gear and if left without remedy propagate to a failure.

 The R components usually made up of cable and coil resistance but can be elevated by burnt contacts, poor crimps, corroded or poor terminations, and makes up the dominant portion of defects.

-Conducting Motor Circuit Analysis will identify these imbalances and be remedied, but defects in Overhauled or New Motors means your stuck with them for the life of the motor (Probably a shorten the life).
+Conducting Motor Circuit Analysis measures Impedance will identify imbalances some be remedied, but Winding and Rotor defects in Overhauled or New Motors means your stuck with them for the life of the motor (Probably a shorten the life).

 Mark Gurney, Gerant 3Phi Reliability Sarl